Home

 More and more crimes are committed with the aid of computers.
 Whether they are used in the commission of the crime, as in E-mail harassment or stalking, or used for keeping records of illegal activities such as gambling and embezzlement, the computer must be seized and analyzed.

-This degree program will help you learn how to provide a secure computer environment and learn techniques for collecting and analyzing computer-related evidence.
+This computer forensics degree will help you learn how to provide a secure computer environment and learn techniques for collecting and analyzing computer-related evidence.
 You will be prepared for an entry-level position in a computer forensics lab, a member of a corporate security team that monitors and investigates suspicious activity, or to enter the law enforcement field.

 Click Here To Visit The Computer Forensics A.A.S.
 Degree Course Homepage.